 The Economic Development Committee (EDC) is a City Council sub-committee assigned to offer early input on projects that impact the City's business development, real estate, housing or related projects/programs.
-The Committee is composed of the Mayor, Mayor Pro Tem, and past Mayor.
+The Committee is composed of the Mayor, Mayor Pro Tem, and one Council Member.

-The EDC holds regular public meetings every other month on the second Wednesday of that month at 3:30 PM in the Lower Level Room, B-8, at the Civic Center located at 2000 Main Street, Fourth Floor.
+The EDC holds regular public meetings every other month on the second Wednesday of that month at 3:30 PM in the Lower Level Room, B-8, at the Civic Center located at 2000 Main Street.
 All meetings are open to the public and special meetings may be called in conformance with the Ralph M. Brown Act.

-The public is encouraged to come and participate with comments up to 3 minutes at the beginning of the agenda.
+The public is encouraged to participate with comments up to three minutes at the beginning of the agenda.